 I’m not sure why I didn’t think of this sooner.
 I guess I thought that cream of something soups were just a thing that I couldn’t make at home.

 This cream of anything soup mix recipe is so easy to make with things that I regularly keep on hand, and it just takes a few minutes to make.
 It makes almost 5 cups of soup mix, so it replaces 15 cans of soup.
 That’s more than enough to last us several months.

 I didn’t calculate how much each item cost because I had everything in my pantry.
 I’m sure it’s also a significant savings over buying canned soup as well as being healthier.

 This cream of anything soup mix recipe has to have a thickener.
 I use cornstarch, but you can also use arrowroot powder.
 They both thicken your recipe, but arrowroot powder is generally better at lower temperatures.
 If you use a slow cooker often, that will work for you.
 However, if your favorite recipe involves a high oven temperature, the consistency might be off.
 Using arrowroot powder at higher temperatures won’t harm you or your recipe, but it may not thicken as well as using cornstarch.

-Measure all ingredients and place in a bowl.
+- Measure all ingredients and place in a bowl.
 Stir well.
 You can use a bullet style blender or a food processor to grind into a fine powder if you want.
-I usually don’t do this, but it can help it mix better when you make the soup.
 Store in a container with a lid until ready to use.

 - If you want a specific kind of cream of something soup, add one of the following:--½ cup diced mushrooms--½ cup chopped broccoli--½ cup diced celery--½ cup shredded cheddar cheese--½ cup cooked, shredded or cubed chicken--½ cup diced tomatoes

 MORE REAL FOOD KITCHEN TIPS: